Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 21 February 2012 22: 14

-MIT specialized in the production of ground-based missiles.
-GRTS Makeeva on the sea-based BR.
-This is a huge difference.
-If you do trucks well, this does not mean that you will successfully make Mercedes.
-That is why significant funds were spent on solving problems that could be solved at a lower cost.
-There will be many more problems with the Mace.
-Confirmation of this was the ongoing refinement of the R-29 RMU.
-(Sineva, Liner, which also cost money).
-In a word, roads and fools are still here.
-But in the end, national security suffers and enormous funds fly into the pipe, which could be spent on developing other weapons and building ships.
+MIT specialized in the production of land-based missiles.
+Makeyev's GRC specialized in the production of sea-based ballistic missiles.
+There is a huge difference.
+If you are good at making trucks, it does not mean that you will successfully make Mercedes.
+That is why significant funds were spent on solving problems that could have been solved at a lower cost.
+There will still be many problems with the Bulava.
+This was confirmed by the ongoing modifications to the R-29 RMU (Sineva, Liner, which also cost money).
+In a word, the roads and fools have not gone anywhere.
+And as a result, national security suffers and colossal funds go down the drain that could have been spent on developing other weapons and building ships.

 1. +3